 But there’s no need to worry.
 Microsoft will protect your data by storing it very securely, cosseted and cared for like the Crown Jewels.
 In fact, statistically, you’re more likely to lose data through your computer’s hard disk failing than through Microsoft having some catastrophic problem.

-There is, however, one major point of weakness, and that’s you.
+There is, however, one major point of weakness in relying on the cloud, and that’s you.
 Or, more specifically, the password you choose when creating your Microsoft account (see the walkthrough below).
 It needs to be difficult to guess, so don’t use words that appear in the dictionary, and try to avoid names of your friends and family.
 Rather, use something that combines upper and lower-case letters and numbers or use one of the best password managers.

 Let's get started